The Main Hot Tub Start-up Chemicals and How to Use Them

 How do I properly adjust pH levels in hot tub water?

-Test the pH level of the water using a test strip or digital test kit.
+Test the water's pH level using a test strip or digital test kit.
 If the pH level is too low (below 7.2), add a pH increaser such as sodium carbonate or hydroxide.
-If the pH level is too high (above 7.8), add a pH decreaser, such as sodium bisulfate or muriatic acid.
+If the pH level is too high (above 7.8), add a pH decreaser such as sodium bisulfate or muriatic acid.
 Wait at least 15 minutes and retest the pH level.
 Repeat steps two and three as necessary until the desired 7.2-7.8 level is achieved.

 Should I shock my hot tub at start-up?